sacalon/sacalon/docs/language/README.md

    return 0
 }
 ```
-If you want import a local library, you can use `local` keyword :
+If you want to import a local library, you can use `local` keyword :
 ```typescript
 local use addlib #import add() function main() : int {